 Selection Criteria: Participation is open to all citizens of Nassau County.
 Leadership Nassau will target individuals with diverse geographical and social –economic backgrounds and seek a racial, gender and age mix reflective of the population at large.
 The recruitment process ensures a group selection representative of local business and professionals, education, labor, social services and government.
 Since the selection process is highly competitive with a limited number of participants, applicants are encouraged to reapply to subsequent programs if not initially accepted.

-Program Tuition: If accepted into the Leadership Nassau program, each participant will be billed for the tuition fee which covers all program costs including expenses at the Opening Retreat and material and meal costs during regular sessions.
+Program Tuition: If accepted into the Leadership Nassau program, each participant will be billed for the tuition fee which covers all program costs including expenses at the Opening Retreat and material, transportation, and meal costs during regular sessions.
 A limited number of partial scholarships may be available for those requiring financial assistance.

 Enhancement of consensus and communication skills